Dan Barrow

-Daniel Hubert Barrow, Jr. (July 22, 1909 - November 4, 1993) was an American rower who competed in the 1936 Summer Olympics.
+Daniel Hubert Barrow, Jr. (July 22, 1909 - November 4, 1993) was an American rower who competed in the 1936 Summer Olympics, and won a bronze medal in single sculls.

+Early life

-Oldest of Elizabeth Stewart Barrow and Daniel H. Barrow's 12 children.
+Barrow was born in Yeadon, Pennsylvania, and raised in Lansdowne, the eldest of twelve children born to Elizabeth Florence Stewart Barrow and Daniel H. Barrow.
+He attended West Philadelphia Catholic High School.

+Rowing career

-One of the young men recruited out of West Philadelphia Catholic High School by Jack Kelly Sr. (three-time Olympic gold medal-winning rower and father of actress Grace Kelly) who made up the Pennsylvania Athletic Club's "Big Eight".
-This Penn AC crew, which, besides Dan Barrow, included Chester Turner, Joe Dougherty, Myrlin Janes, John McNichol, Jack Bratten, Tom Curran & Charley McIlvaine along with coxswain Tom Mack were undefeated in all of their 31 races between 1928 and 1932.
+Barrow was recruited by Jack Kelly Sr. for the Pennsylvania Athletic Club's "Big Eight".
+This Penn AC crew, which, besides Dan Barrow, included Chester Turner, Joe Dougherty, Myrlin Janes, John McNichol, Jack Bratten, Tom Curran and Charley McIlvaine along with coxswain Tom Mack, were undefeated in all of their 31 races between 1928 and 1932.
 A notable victory included winning the 1930 FISA world rowing championship in Liège, Belgium, by two boat lengths after breaking the world record for 2,000 meters in an earlier heat.

-In 1936 he won the bronze medal in the single sculls competition.
-Despite rowing in a much heavier boat (European rowers used newer, lighter, sculls), Dan initially was rowing in second place, however his boat was bumped by the boat of another rower and he lost ground, falling back to fourth place.
+In 1936, Barrow qualified for the Olympic finals in single sculls, and won the bronze medal in the single sculls competition at the Olympics.
+Despite rowing in a much heavier boat (European rowers used newer, lighter, sculls), Barrow initially was rowing in second place.
+However, his boat was bumped by the boat of another rower and he lost ground, falling back to fourth place.
 He was able to regain enough ground in the time remaining to win the bronze medal.

-Inducted into the West Catholic High School Athletic Hall of Fame.
+Later years and death

+After he retired from rowing in 1937, Barrow was an insurance agent and underwriter for more than thirty years.
+He was inducted into the West Catholic High School Athletic Hall of Fame, and spoke about sports for local audiences.
+He married Eleanor Geraldine Doyle in 1941, and they had seven children.
+His wife died in 1978, his son Daniel died at sea in 1989, and Barrow died in 1993, at the age of 84, at a medical center in Harrisburg.